TonyZhang112/The_little_melonade_project/README.md

 - **Web Interface:** Porting the CLI "Melon" assistant to a web app using Streamlit or React.
 - **Real-Time Updates:** Setting up a cron job to run the scrapers daily and update the CSV automatically.
 - **Image Recognition:** Using AI to auto-tag dog breeds or colors based on their profile photos.
+- **User Input error handling:** Using LLM to analyze user input to better understand user preferences and allow a more natural conversational UI

 ## Files List